jkenning/stock-analysis/README.md

 # Stock Analysis

-Analysis of a dozen alternative energy stocks to determine the best investment options, and designed to allow for analysis of larger data sets
+Analysis of a dozen alternative energy stocks to determine the best investment options, designed to allow for analysis of larger data sets.

 ## Overview of Project